Derf Backderf: Early life

 Backderf grew up in Richfield, Ohio, the son of a chemist.
 He attended Eastview Junior High and Revere High School, where one of his classmates was future serial killer Jeffrey Dahmer.

 Backderf graduated high school in 1978, and attended the Art Institute of Pittsburgh for six months, before dropping out.
 The following year, he worked as a garbageman back in his hometown.
 Backderf then attended, and graduated from, Ohio State University with a BA in journalism.
 Backderf was immersed in the punk movement during the late 1970s and early 1980s.

-He began as a political cartoonist, for the Ohio State Lantern, then professionally at The Evening Times, the evening counterpart of The Palm Beach Post, in West Palm Beach, FL.
+He began as a political cartoonist, for the Ohio State Lantern, then professionally at The Evening Times, the evening counterpart of The Palm Beach Post, in West Palm Beach, Florida.
 He worked as a staff cartoonist at the Cleveland Plain Dealer in the late 80s.
 In the mid-1990s Backderf worked in the newsroom of the Akron Beacon Journal.

 Work

 The City

-Backderf's comic strip The City appeared in over 140 publications, mostly free weekly newspapers, starting with the now-defunct Cleveland Edition in 1990, including: The Village Voice, The Chicago Reader, Cleveland Scene, Miami New Times, Houston Press, Pittsburgh City Paper, The Providence Phoenix, and Washington City Paper.
+Backderf's comic strip The City appeared in 174 publications, mostly free weekly newspapers, starting with the now-defunct Cleveland Edition in 1990, including: The Village Voice, The Chicago Reader, Cleveland Scene, Miami New Times, Houston Press, Pittsburgh City Paper, The Providence Phoenix, and Washington City Paper.
 In 2014, Derf announced that he was discontinuing The City to focus on graphic novels.

-Strips from The City were collected in The City: The World’s Most Grueling Comic Strip (SLG Publishing, 2003) and a four-volume series of comic books, True Stories (Alternative Comics, 2015, 2016, 2018).
+Strips from The City were collected in The City: The World's Most Grueling Comic Strip (SLG Publishing, 2003) and a four-volume series of comic books, True Stories (Alternative Comics, 2015, 2016, 2018).